Gearhungry logo.

 When you’re out in the wilderness, you’ve got rain, general humidity in forested areas and summer months, and it’s all a recipe for naturally occuring mold and mildew.
 Follow these tricks to prevent it, and you’ll be good to go.

-Spray the Interior - If you use some waterproofing spray on the inside of your tent, you might affect the breathability of the material (especially if you’ve already done this to the exterior), but you’ll be preventing moisture from building on the inside.
+Spray the interior - If you use some waterproofing spray on the inside of your tent, you might affect the breathability of the material (especially if you’ve already done this to the exterior), but you’ll be preventing moisture from building on the inside.
 The most common spots for mildew and mold to accrue is in the corners where the seams and stitching meet.

-Wash it After Every Trip - If you don’t wash and air dry your tent when your trip is over, it gets packaged up with bacterial growth already.
+Wash it after every trip - If you don’t wash and air dry your tent when your trip is over, it gets packaged up with bacterial growth already.
 Mold and mildew can occur in storage, and if you go a month between trips, that’s going to be a disgusting surprise to find when you open the tent next time.

-Use This Mixture - It’s going to sound weird, but it’s super cheap to make.
+Use this mixture - It’s going to sound weird, but it’s super cheap to make.
 If you use these ingredients below and make a salt and lime mixture, it will prevent bacteria from growing and spreading, stopping mold and mildew in its tracks.
 Just think of how they used to use limes on ships to prevent scurvy and salt meat to cure it: same basic principles apply.

 • ½ cup of lime juice